 Maritime capabilities are displayed for distinguished visitors before the at-sea portion of Exercise Dynamic Mongoose starts June 26, 2017.
 NATO photo by FRAN CPO Christian Valverde.

-Surveillance Exercise Dynamic Mongoose 2017 begins today off the coast of
+Surveillance Exercise Dynamic Mongoose 2017 began June 26, 2017 off the coast of

 Iceland, with ships, submarines, aircraft and personnel from 10 Allied nations